DCC-Lab/PyTissueOptics/README.md

 ## Limitations

 There are many limitations, as this is mostly a teaching tool but I have used it for real calculations:
-1. There are no interfaces: it is in a simple infinite volume (for now).
+1. There are no layer and/or interfaces : it is in a simple infinite volume (for now).
+2. It only uses Heenyey-Greenstein
-2. It does not compute all stats yet.
+3. It does not compute all stats yet.
-3. Documentation is sparse at best.
+4. Documentation is sparse at best.
-4. Did I say it was slow?
+5. Did I say it was slow?
+It is 1000x slower than the well-known code MCML.

 ## Advantages